-NAPICU is a not for profit multi-disciplinary organisation which was established in 1996 and is committed to promoting and developing the speciality of psychiatric intensive care and low secure services.
-As of February 2013 our members are mostly located in the United Kingdom (UK), and become members when working in specific wards or units, which join our association, or as individual mental health professionals from any discipline.
+NAPICU is a not for profit multi-disciplinary organisation, which was formally established in 1996 and is also a registered charity -SC048876.
+NAPICU is committed to promoting and developing the speciality of psychiatric intensive care and low secure services.
+Our members are mostly located in the United Kingdom (UK), and become members when working in specific wards or units, which join our association, or as individual mental health professionals from any discipline.

 We also attract members from outside the UK.
 International members may also work in specific wards or units, which join our association, or join as individuals.
 If you wish to join the association from abroad there are discounted rates for all types of membership from developing nations.